serayuzgur/crates/README.md

 `crates.listPreReleases` : If true, pre-release versions will be listed in hover and at decoration.
 Default is false.

+`crates.suppressErrorToasts` : If true, all error message toasts will be suppressed.
+Default is false.

 ## Known Issues

 - All glitches will be cleared on save.